-Whether the backcountry beckons to you every weekend, or an annual camping trip with friends and family is more your pace, ensure your tent stands up for the long haul by taking proper care of it.
+Whether the backcountry beckons to you every weekend or an annual camping trip with friends and family is more your pace, ensure your tent stands up for the long haul by taking proper care of it.
 Here are six simple tent care tips for making your tent last longer.

 Most pole damage occurs during setup.
 Try to keep the ends of the pole sections from banging together when assembling the frame as it can dent them or create cracks at the ends, which can compromise pole strength and lead to breakage.
 Don’t overstress the poles when setting up the tent; doing so can permanently deform the sections.
 Also, make sure pole segments are fully inserted into one another before bending them.

 When disassembling your poles, start from the center and move outwards to evenly distribute the tension on the shock cord.
 If you’ve been in dusty or salty conditions, make sure to clean your poles, especially around the intersections.